-IEA No. Cond No. Condition Comments & Evidence Audit Findings residence on privately-clocations.
-Table 3: Noise criteria dB(A) wned lan d or at the other spe ecified Industrial Noise Policy (INP) in 2017.
+IEA No. Cond No. Condition Comments & Evidence Audit Findings Recommendations residence on locations. ately-owned land or at the other specified Industrial Noise Policy (INP) in 2017.
 No exceedances of noise criteria were recorded.
-Day Evening Ni ght Location L Aeq(15 minute) L Aeq(15 minute) L Aeq(15 minute) L A1(1 minute) 102 Wollar Village - Residential 36 36 36 37 38 37 45 45 All other privately owned land 901 - Wollar School 35 35 35 (internal) 45 (external) When in use 35 45 150A - St Luke's Anglican Church 900 - St Laurence O'Toole Catholic Church Note: To interpret the locations referred to is n Table 3 see the 40 (internal) When in use s in Appendix 5 - Noise generated by the accordance with the relational Industrial Noise Policy (Appendix 6 sets out the these criteria apply alon Industrial Noise Policy a compliance with these of However, these criteria agreement with the own generate higher noise let the Department in writing developmevant requas may be meteorolog with any and the recriteria. do not apperly of the evels, and nent is to be a lirements and updated ogical conduction of the policies of the of the NS from time ditions un tions to the sfor evaluations to the residence cant has a to time). der which e NSW uating nas an e of land to SSD18 S3 C4 Operating Conditions The Applicant must: a. implement all reaminimise the corroad and rail noise b. operate a compression of the day to day pleaming and a nstruction, se of the of the objection objectio operation developmenoise man predictive noise mon mining operative an sure comp consent; s of the de when the al, low freent; nagement e meteoro itoring dat perations, d reactive oliance with evelopmer noise limit quency, system logical ta to guide and the noise h the a.
+Day Evening Ni ght Location L {Aeq(15 minute)} L {Aeq(15 minute)} L {Aeq(15 minute)} L {A1(1 minute)} 102 Wollar Village - Residential 36 36 36 37 38 37 45 45 All other privately owned land 901 - Wollar School 35 35 35 (internal) 45 (external) When in use 35 45 150A - St Luke's Anglican Church 900 - St Laurence O'Toole Catholic Church Note: To interpret the locations referred to i. n Table 3 see the 40 (internal) When in use s in Appendix 5 - Noise generated by the accordance with the relational Industrial Noise Policy (Appendix 6 sets out the these criteria apply alon Industrial Noise Policy a compliance with these of However, these criteria agreement with the own generate higher noise let the Department in writing developmevant requas may be meteorolog with any and the recriteria. do not apperly of the evels, and nent is to be a lirements and updated ogical conduction of the properties of the pro of the NS from time ditions un tions to the sfor evaluations to the residence cant has a to time). der which e NSW uating has an e of land to SSD18 S3 C4 Operating Conditions The Applicant must: a. implement all reaminimise the corroad and rail noise b. operate a compression of the day to day pleaming and a nstruction, se of the of the of the objection of the objective in the objectin the objective in the objective in the objective in the objectiv operation developmenoise man predictive noise mon mining operative an sure comp consent; s of the de when the al, low freent; nagement e meteoro itoring dat perations, d reactive oliance with evelopmer noise limit guency, system logical ta to guide and the noise h the a.
 No specific additional measures have been required since the previous audit period. b.
 Interviews with Dispatch staff demonstrated the operation of the system and the reactive responses.
 Real-time feedback from the system triggered onsite responses as demonstrated.
 Proactive planning based on real-time meteorological data was not evidenced.
 Noise monitoring results confirmed very low off-site levels so the need for proactive responses is minimal. c.
 The attended and real-time noise data identify meteorological conditions.
 Compliant